grimme-lab/qc2-teaching/doc/programming.rst

    ...
     hello from project myprogram

-You can inspect the scaffold generated in ``app/main.f90`` and will find a similar setup to your very first Fortran program:
+You can inspect the scaffold generated in ``app/main.f90`` and find a similar program unit as in your very first Fortran program:

 .. literalinclude:: src/fpm.1.f90
    :language: fortran
    :caption: app/main.f90
    :linenos:

-You can modify the source code with your editor of choice and simply invoke fpm run again.
+Modify the source code with your editor of choice and simply invoke fpm run again.
 You will find that fpm takes care of automatically rebuilding your program before running it.

 .. tip::

-   By default fpm enables compile time checks and run time checks that are absent in the plain compiler invokation.
-You will find that those can help you catch and avoid common errors when developing in Fortran.
+   By default fpm enables compile time checks and run time checks that are absent in the plain compiler invocation.
+Those can help you catch and avoid common errors when developing in Fortran.

-   To read more on the capabilities of fpm check the output of
+   To read more on the capabilities of fpm check the help page with

    .. code-block::